Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Summary

 \section{Summary}

-We have presented the first measurement of cross-correlation between the CMB lensing convergence field from \textit{Planck} 2018 data release and galaxy catalogues from the Herschel Extragalactic Legacy Project.
-For our analysis, we have selected three of the largest and most uniform fields of the catalogue namely, NGP, HS-82, and SGP (divided into two parts), and objects with redshift $z\geq0.8$.
-The area covered by the HELP fields is small: $\sim 180$ deg$^2$ for NGP, $\sim 255$ deg$^2$ for HS-82, $\sim 85$ deg$^2$ and $\sim 145$ deg$^2$ for the divided SGP field.
-It is worth noticing that to improve the cross-correlation measurements we use the full available area of the CMB lensing map, not only the area common with galaxy survey as it was done in previous studies.
+We have presented measurement of cross-correlation between the minimum-variance and SZ-deproj CMB lensing convergence map from \textit{Planck} 2018 data release and galaxy catalogues from the \textit{Herschel} Extragalactic Legacy Project.
+For our analysis, we have selected three of the largest and most uniform fields of the catalogue namely, NGP, HS-82, and SGP divided into two parts.
+The areas covered by these fields are: $\sim 180$ deg$^2$, $\sim 255$ deg$^2$, $\sim 85$ deg$^2$ and $\sim 145$ deg$^2$, respectively.

-We have shown that the no correlation hypothesis can be ruled out with a significance of about $3\sigma$ for NGP, $\sim 2\sigma$ for SGP Part-1, $\sim 2.3\sigma$ for SGP Part-2 and $\sim 6\sigma$ for HS-82.
-A joint analysis of galaxy auto-power spectrum and cross-power spectrum using Maximum Likelihood approach gives the galaxy linear bias averaged over four fields of $b=2.06\pm0.02$.
-However, the galaxy bias varies quite significantly for different fields ranging from $1.94_{-0.03}^{+0.04}$ for SGP Part-2 to $b=3.03_{-0.09}^{+0.10}$ for NGP.
-The averaged cross-correlation amplitude was found to be $A=0.52\pm 0.08$, while it ranges from $A=0.34_{-0.19}^{+0.19}$ for NGP to $0.67_{-0.20}^{+0.21}$ for SGP Part-1.
-It is roughly two times lower than the expected value for standard $\Lambda$CDM in all cases.
+We have shown that for MV lensing map the no correlation hypothesis can be ruled out with a significance of about $1.7\,\sigma$ for NGP, $\sim 9.2\,\sigma$ for HS-82, $\sim 2.6\,\sigma$ for SGP Part-1 and $\sim 2.5\,\sigma$ for SGP Part-2 field.
+A joint analysis of galaxy auto-power spectrum and cross-power spectrum using Maximum Likelihood approach gives the galaxy linear bias parameter for different fields ranging from $b_{0}=0.70 \pm 0.01$ for SGP Part-2 to $b_{0}=1.02 \pm 0.02$ for SGP Part-1 field.
+The cross-correlation amplitude varies from $A=0.67 \pm 0.18$ for SGP Part-2 to $A=0.80 \pm 0.23$ for SGP Part-1 field and a significance of its deviation from one is ~1\,$\sigma$ for NGP and SGP Part-1, $\sim 1.5\,\sigma$ for HS-82 and $\sim 2\,\sigma$ for SGP Part-2.
+For the SZ-deproj CMB lensing map the amplitude is higher and consistent with one for all fields, except NGP field for which its value is lower than for the MV lensing map.